freedomofpress/securedrop/docs/install.md

     $ ssh-copy-id <username>@<App IP address>
     $ ssh-copy-id <username>@<Mon IP address>

-Verify that you are able to authenticate to both servers without being prompted for a password by running the below commands.
+Verify that you are able to authenticate to both servers by running the below commands (you will be prompted for the SSH password you just created).

 ```sh
 ssh <username>@<App IP address> hostname